Akkireddy1/DevOpsFolio/README.md

 Note: Open Source Projects section only show pinned itens of your Github.
 If you are seeing [this](https://i.imgur.com/Hj6mu1K.png), please follow this
 [Instructions](https://docs.github.com/en/enterprise/2.13/user/articles/pinning-items-to-your-profile).

-If the above method by any chance fails, visit the [wiki page](https://github.com/Akkiredddypasta/developerFolio/wiki/Github-Setup-For-Open-Source-Projects).
+If the above method by any chance fails, visit the [wiki page](https://github.com/Akkiredddypasta/portfolio/wiki/Github-Setup-For-Open-Source-Projects).

-## Change and customize every section according to your need.
+## Change and customize every section according to your need

-#### Personalize page content in `/src/portfolio.js` & modify it as per your need.
+### Personalize page content in `/src/portfolio.js` & modify it as per your need

 ```javascript
 /* Change this file to get your Personal Porfolio */